EvictionLab/eviction-lab-website/content/eviction-tracking/phoenix-az.md

 {{% report_chart id="race" data="/uploads/phoenix_linechart.csv" %}}

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Latinx, or Other/None.
-Between January and March 2020, eviction filings were concentrated in majority-white neighborhoods.
-Since April, eviction filings have dropped across all neighborhoods, though they have increased back closer to historical averages in recent months.

 When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2021 and average filings in 2015-2019.<sup>1</sup>

 1. Eviction filings data are provided by the [Maricopa County Justice Courts](http://justicecourts.maricopa.gov/).
 Historical averages are taken over the years 2015-2019.

 {{%/ report_chart %}}